Do you know someone else who could benefit from selling their handmade items on Amazon that

 |New Amazon Customizations for Handmade Items||New Bulk Upload of Customizations Step by Step Instructions (Now disabled by Amazon)||New Deleting of the entire Item Customizations for an item||Add a Comment / Question||Additional Articles to Read|

 Handmade sellers listing in the handmade category have the customizations feature as shown in the example page with the windmill.
 This sample page also shows the new optional thumbnail photos associated with the customization options.
-The marketplace sellers have the ability of using variations and the handmade category did not.
+The marketplace sellers have the ability to use variations and the handmade category did not.
 Now handmade sellers have been given the feature of using variations shown in the sample page with the red arch.
-The new variations does not replace the customizations, as it is just a new option.
+The new variations do not replace the customizations, as it is just a new option.
 Variations are much more complex than customizations, so if you do not understand what variations are at the end of this section, that would be normal.
-I advice watching the three Amazon Webinar/Videos listed in the next section below for a more visual presentation.
+I advise watching the three Amazon Webinar/Videos listed in the next section below for a more visual presentation.